Authentication

 Assigned endpoints vs rotating gateways

 The same API key works across assigned/static endpoints and rotating gateway endpoints.
-Use the exact endpoint shown in the portal, and add a username suffix only where that endpoint type supports it.
+Use the exact endpoint shown in the portal.
+For routed gateway behavior, prefer structured username controls over guessing endpoint variants.

 # Assigned/static endpoint copied from Portal → Proxy IPs